openstack/swift/doc/source/overview_ring.rst

 becomes the target.

-From the target we calculate the minimum and maximum number of replicas any part may have in a tier.
-This becomes the replica_plan.
+From the target we calculate the minimum and maximum number of replicas any partition may have in a tier.
+This becomes the `replica-plan`.

-Finally, we calculate the number of partitions that should ideally be assigned to each device based the replica_plan.
+Finally, we calculate the number of partitions that should ideally be assigned to each device based the replica-plan.

-On initial balance, the first time partitions are placed to generate a ring, we must assign each replica of each partition to the device that desires the most partitions excluding any devices that already have their maximum number of replicas of that part assigned to some parent tier of that device's failure domain.
+On initial balance (i.e., the first time partitions are placed to generate a ring) we must assign each replica of each partition to the device that desires the most partitions excluding any devices that already have their maximum number of replicas of that partition assigned to some parent tier of that device's failure domain.

-When building a new ring based on an old ring, the desired number of partitions each device wants is recalculated from the current replica_plan.
+When building a new ring based on an old ring, the desired number of partitions each device wants is recalculated from the current replica-plan.
 Next the partitions to be reassigned are gathered up.
 Any removed devices have all their assigned partitions unassigned and added to the gathered list.
 Any partition replicas that (due to the addition of new devices) can be spread out